 We are an integrated company that commercialize, operates, group together, brings experience and this allows us to diversify and compensate the seasonality of skiing.
 For example, we have been selected for the maintenance of the new Toulouse cable car, a structure that will work throughout the year.

 THANKS TO OUR EXPERIENCE, WE ARE INVESTING IN SUSTAINABLE AND URBAN MOBILITY PROJECTS, LIKE CRÉTEIL OR AJACCIO.

-Of course, we work with the initiatives carried out by the provinces and regions, and we are always ready to take care of the management of the stations in their territory”
+Of course, we work with the initiatives carried out by the provinces and regions.
+We are always ready to take care of the management of the stations in their territory”